SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Purpose of this repository

 This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto a Kubernetes cluster using the Helm tool.

-To view examples of specific environments see:
+This document is applicable to any platform supporting Kubernetes, with specific hints how to set up a simple MiniKube based single node deployment for development purposes.
+To view examples of other platforms for production grade deployments see:

 - [Deploying a Solace PubSub+ Software Message Broker HA group onto a Google Kubernetes Engine](https://github.com/SolaceProducts/solace-gke-quickstart)